 Westminster Robbery Defense Lawyer

 Committing a robbery in the City of Westminster can carry very stiff penalties.
-That’s why you’ll need a successful and reputable Orange County criminal defense attorney like Lauren K. Johnson to defend your case.
+That’s why you’ll need a successful and reputable Orange County criminal defense attorney like Ms. Johnson-Norris to defend your case.

 Robbery involves the use force, or threat of force, and a conviction of robbery is always a felony; however, the length of the sentence depends on whether you are convicted of robbery in the first degree, or the second degree.

-Westminster robbery defense attorney Lauren K. Johnson knows that first degree robbery is the most serious of the robbery offenses, and carries the longest prison sentences.
+Westminster robbery defense attorney Ms. Johnson-Norris knows that first degree robbery is the most serious of the robbery offenses, and carries the longest prison sentences.
 This includes robberies involving drivers or passengers of commercial vehicles, inhabited homes, and people either using, or just finished using, automated teller machines (ATM).

 Second degree robbery takes place under any circumstance that doesn't rise to the level of first degree robbery, but if convicted, could still require serving several years in prison.
 Furthermore, if you rob more than one person, you can be punished for multiple counts of robbery, even if there is only the taking of one item.